By Caroline Crocker, MSc, PhD, and Joseph Kezele, MD

 Dr. Jones frowned.
 “No, treating him would be cruel—and it might spread the cancer.
 Besides you’ve signed the orders now.
 He’ll be transferred up to Comfort Care within the hour.”
 Herbert, overhearing all this, began to protest–loudly.
 He was not ready to be written off.

 Could this happen in America where even physician-assisted suicide (and note that suicide is defined as the person’s desire to die) is illegal in 47/50 states and where it is definitely illegal to terminate life support against the patient’s wishes?
 Yes, and it did.
-This is a true story with some details slightly changed to preserve privacy and protect the innocent (and inevitably the guilty).
+This is a true story with only the names changed to protect the innocent (and inevitably the guilty).
 And it is not unique.

 Take a recent incident at a California hospital where an elderly patient began to recover from a stroke after he had been relegated to Comfort Care.
 His family pleaded for him to be given water and food, but the hospital refused.
 The patient then suffered the additional indignity of not even having the blood from a nosebleed suctioned from his throat and died before the ethics committee met.
 Although the hospital’s action may have been legal in Oregon, according to the ironically-named “Oregon Death with Dignity Act,” the family is alleging that it not in California.

 So, what exactly is comfort, palliative, or end of life care?
 No matter what it is called, it is when one places a terminal patient in a quiet ward where they are provided with morphine, but little else.
 No food.
 No water.
 No tests.
 No monitors.
 No other medicines.
 Just the presence of family, periodic turning, swabs for dampening the lips, and perhaps restful music.
 Because comfort care is meant to allow a dying person a peaceful end and not to terminate the person artificially (that is called murder), the physician needs to certify that the patient is expected to live less than a week.
-(Terminal patients that are expected to live more than a week are referred to hospice.
-This is not the same as comfort care.)
 Also the patient or his or her surrogate needs to sign the order to show that he or she agrees that there will be no more medical interventions on his or her behalf.
 Typically, family members are so traumatized by the serious nature of their loved one’s illness that they unquestioningly accept what they are told, especially when it is said with a gentle voice in an understanding manner.

 Once a person is on comfort care, it is expected that they will die within six days.
 And, if they don’t, it is a problem.
 After all, the insurance companies and Medicare won’t pay for more than that, leaving the hospital to absorb the difference for those patients who can’t pay their own way.
 This is why it was difficult to convince the hospital administration to admit the young mother mentioned in this article.
 The physicians are then left in the unenviable position of 1) having to accurately predict how long a person will live, which is impossible, 2) having to please the insurance companies by advising comfort care, which only costs them for 6 days of treatment, instead of hospice, which may cost them for six months or longer, 3) having to please the hospital, which may suffer financial consequences, if their patients survive for too long, and 4) having to behave in an ethical manner.
 There are anecdotal accounts that a physician making the “wrong” decision about end-of-life care results in penalties imposed by the hospital administration.
 There is no doubt that end of life issues are difficult—and the situation is made infinitely more difficult by politics and finance.